i5heu/bonito-cache/README.md

 ## Status
 The project is working in its current state.
 It is not feature complete, but it is usable.
 The code needs some cleanup, refactoring and most importantly tests.

-## !WARNING!
-This cache is still in development and is not ready for production use.
-It is not yet tested for security vulnerabilities.

 ## Available Environment Variables
 * `BONITO_S3_ENDPOINT` - The endpoint of your S3 bucket.
 Defaults to `https://localhost`